69 Seven Sisters Road,

 No one has favorited this theater yet

 Located in the north London inner-city district of Holloway, on Seven Sisters Road at the corner of Axminster Road.
-The Holloway Cinematograph Theatre was the fourteenth cinema that was opened by Montagu Pyke, in his small chain of Cinematograph Theatre’s.
+The Holloway Cinematograph Theatre was the 14th cinema that was opened by Montagu Pyke, in his small chain of Cinematograph Theatre’s.
 It opened on 29th March 1911 and was designed by the architectural firm of Gilbert & Constanduros.
 It had seating provided all on a single floor, and was equipped with a Jones straight organ.

 In 1914, after Montagu Pyke was made bankrupt, it was taken over by Boss & Nicholson and re-named Palace Cinema.
 Another independent exhibitor took over in 1923 and in around 1930, it was re-designed by noted cinema architect George Coles, when a Western Electric sound system was installed.